 NUMBER_VACCINES_TYPES_USED | Integer | Number of vaccine types used per country, territory, area |

-PERSONS_BOOSTER_ADD_DOSE | Integer | Persons received booster or additional dose |
+PERSONS_BOOSTER_ADD_DOSE | Integer | Cumulative number of persons vaccinated with at least one booster or additional dose |

-PERSONS_BOOSTER_ADD_DOSE_PER100 | Decimal | Persons received booster or additional dose per 100 population |
+PERSONS_BOOSTER_ADD_DOSE_PER100 | Decimal | Cumulative number of persons vaccinated with at least one booster or additional dose per 100 population |

 Download link: https://covid19.who.int/who-data/vaccination-metadata.csv